Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

 Note that the {finite total homotopy TQFT $\mathscr{Q}_{\mathcal{B}}$ is for $\mathcal{B}= B_{X//G}$ constructed as the Dijkgraaf-Witten TQFT, with trivial cocyle \cite{DW}, except using a groupoid, in this case $X // G$, rather than a group.
-This follows from the discussion in \cite{martins_porter07}.
-Details will appear in \cite{martins_porter21}.}
+This follows from the discussion in \cite{martins_porter07}. {More details can be found in \cite[\S 8.2 and \S 8.4.1]{martins_porter21}, in the more general languages of crossed complexes and of extended TQFTs.}